top of page

 One late afternoon, I entered the second floor of an upmarket Café in Khan Market, Delhi.
 I was to be interviewed by a PhD candidate from a foreign university for his thesis about something that he deemed me knowledgeable.
 This meeting was to last for a couple of hours, so we found a less noisy table; next to a glass window overlooking the terrace full of potted plants.

 We began talking.
 And, soon after, came a waiter, he bent forward to wipe the table of some breadcrumbs.
-On his neck was tattooed ‘p a t I e n c e.’
-Each alphabet hanging after the other with an invisible thread, the last few alphabets drowned behind his collar.
+On his neck was tattooed ‘p a t i e n c e.’
+Each alphabet hanging after the other with an invisible thread, the last few alphabetsdrowned behind his collar.
 I was intrigued enough to ask him abruptly, ‘nice tattoo, and an unusual one.’
 He looked at me with a straight face.

 A momentarily silence seemed awkward.
 I asked him and immediately regretted: ‘do you know what patience means?’
 He looked back at me, this time more intently, and with a straight face, in a low sombre voice that I thought resonated, he said, dhairya–the Hindi word for patience.
 And left.
 ‘Know your own happiness.
 You want nothing but patience—or give it a more fascinating name, call it hope,” Jane Austin wrote in Sense and Sensibility.
 Patiently hopeful.